 - Repeated breaches of the school rules

 - Any form of bullying

 - Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation

 - Physical aggression towards other children or a member of staff

 - Vandalism

 - Verbal aggression towards other children or a member of staff

 - Theft

-- Smoking
+- Smoking/Vaping

-- Racist, sexist, homophobic or discriminatory behaviour
+- Racist, sexist, homophobic or discriminatory behaviour.
+Any incident will be logged and sent to the LA on the Bullying and Prejuedice/Hate form and returned to the LA schooleffectiveness@cornwall.gov.uk

 - Possession of any prohibited items.
 These are:

 - Knives or weapons

 - o Alcohol

-- o Illegal drugs
+- Illegal drugs

-- \circ Stolen items
+- Stolen items

 - Tobacco and cigarette papers

-- o Fireworks
+- Fireworks

 - Pornographic images

 - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)